ployt0/server_monitor/README.md

 - `ssh_peers` allows a comma separated list of those IPs we can disregard when examining SSH sessions.

 - `known_ports` is a comma separated list of ports we have accepted being open and so can be ignored by future reports.

+- `verify` gets passed to `requests.get`.
+Previously I'd assumed all servers were remote either recognised CA's or using unencrypted HTTP. `verify` allows self-signing.
+Pass the name of the cert, or False, with self-signing.

 The full structure of the json nodes file (eg monitored_nodes.json) is then: